All the latest news and events from the Chord Company straight to your inbox!

 Where this gets really interesting is the relationship between the type of conductor used and the material chosen to insulate it.
 This is a very important area because using the wrong type of insulation with a particular type of conductor can result in a speaker cable behaving like a tone control, and introducing a series of unwanted colourations into the music you play.
 The problem with these colourations is that they can emphasise particular frequency ranges and in doing so, affect levels of perceived detail and crucially the coherence and timing of a piece of music.
 There is no point in having a fabulous sounding bass if it sounds like the bass player is not listening to the drummer.

 The ideal speaker cable length for your system is no longer than you need to comfortably install the cable.
 If in any doubt, measure using a bit of string routed how you plan to install the cable before purchasing.
-Too long is not really a problem, too short however …..
-Measure twice, install once.
+Too long is not really a problem, too short however can be embarrassing and expensive, so measure twice, install once.
 Typically, most hi-fi and home cinema systems tend to be installed with the equipment sitting between the front speakers.
 This can be a good thing.
 It means that the length of cable needed for the speakers or front left and right and centre speakers on a home cinema system can be kept pretty short.
 This means that a really good quality speaker cable can be used to guarantee the best sound quality without it costing a fortune.
 When you are planning the route of the speaker cable it is worth, if possible, avoiding running the speaker cable alongside any mains cables and if you have to cross a mains cable, try to do so at a 90 degree angle.

 The resistance of a speaker cable can have an effect on performance and the longer the length the greater the resistance.
 However in a typical hi-fi, a cable as discreet as Chord Leyline can be used in length of over 15 metres before sound quality is directly effected by the length of the cable.